-- The mounting system BTU800M must be used in the case of installation using the mounting bracket for floor mounting. - \$ Install the wall mount or mounting bracket for floor mounting on the system side. - b Mount the mounting system on the wall mount or on the mounting bracket for floor mounting. - Attach the safety sensor to the mounting system.
+- The mounting system BTU800M must be used in the case of installation using the mounting bracket for floor mounting. - Install the wall mount or mounting bracket for floor mounting on the system side. - Attach the safety sensor to the mounting system.
 Tightening the screws fixes the safety sensor in position. - Align the safety sensor using the integrated electronic spirit level.